mdharrison17/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

-## Project Summary:  Used advanced sql queries and joins to create data lists for the HR department to help them in their analysis for a mentorship program.
+## Project Summary:  Use advanced sql queries and joins to create data lists for the HR department to analyze retiree data for a possible mentorship program.

 ERD Diagram: PIC HERE